-Brines within lake sediments drain into a 160 km network of two metredeep ditches cut into a 350 km2 area of the Bonneville salt flat.
+Brines within lake sediments drain into a 160 km network of two metredeep ditches cut into a 350 km area of the Bonneville salt flat.
 The extracted brine is firstly pumped into an 8,000 acre solar evaporation pond.
-After further concentration in other smaller evaporation ponds, brine is eventually transferred to sylvite harvesting ponds when the density exceeds 1.245 g/cm3.
-Each year.
-Intrepid harvests around 18 million m3 of lake brine in this way to produce up to 100.000 tons of MOP at Wendover.
+After further concentration in other smaller evaporation ponds, brine is eventually transferred to sylvite harvesting ponds when the density exceeds 1.245 g/cm.
+Each year, Intrepid harvests around 18 million m of lake brine in this way to produce up to 100,000 tons of MOP at Wendover.